RiceL123/ricelang-playground/frontend/app/language-definition/def.md

 float e[] = { 1, 2, 3.14 }; // coercion to declared type: [ 1.0, 2.0, 3.14 ]
 ```

 Arrays themselves can be passed as an argument to a function call (one will typically also pass in the array size).
-Arrays are passed to functions as pointers so modifications on them are seen by callee can be observed by caller.
-Only element access with a subscript allows for valid operation.
+Arrays are passed to functions as pointers so modifications on them by callee can be observed by caller.
+Only element access with a subscript allows for valid manipulation.

 ```ricelang
 int increment_all(int x[], int size) {